- Home

 If you still feel unsure or have several causes you feel deeply passionate about, you might benefit from taking a values survey.
 These can help you identify the issue or cause that you’re truly most passionate about.

-Whether you know what cause you are passionate about and want to get involved, or you’d like to be inspired and see what opportunities are available, you’ll hopefully find the volunteering section of our website helpful.
+Whether you know what cause you’re passionate about or you’d like to be inspired and see what opportunities are available, you’ll hopefully find the volunteering section of our website helpful.

 3. Surround yourself with people who inspire you